 Delacroix creates these wonderful stories against the backdrop of a medieval keep and I have enjoyed them immensely.
-In Renegade’s Heart we meet, Murdoch Seton.
-He is on a quest to recover treasure that were stolen from his family’s keep…but there is more to his story.
+In Renegade’s Heart, we meet, Murdoch Seton.
+He is on a quest to recover the treasure that was stolen from his family’s keep…but there is more to his story.
 Ensnared by the Fae Queen he must find a way to break her hold.

 His quest brings him to Kinfairlie where he confronts Lord Alexander about a stolen chalice.
 While he believes Alex may be innocent, his instinct tells him that Alex is hiding something.
 On his way to face Alex, he meets Isabella Lammergeier, Alex’s sister, and almost immediately I could feel the intense attraction between them.
 His first thought is to use this fair maiden to gain answers, but a heated kiss and her feisty personality soon have him yearning for more.

 The Renegade’s Heart was delightful as it weaved several threads together.
 We have Murdoch’s quest to recover his family’s treasure and save their home.
 Then we have his issues with Alex believing him a thief and the budding romance that develops with Isabella.
 The most exciting and intense aspect of the story for me dealt with the Fae Queen.
 Interaction with the Fae had me holding my breath and a scene in the woods gave me the chills.
-I love supernatural creatures but the only one I truly fear are the Fae.
+I love supernatural creatures but the Fae scare me.
 The author only reaffirmed those fears.

 Isabella was a wonderful heroine.
-She can be outspoken at times and I loved how she stood up to Murdoch, Alex and the Fae.
-We get a chance to see characters from earlier tales, and meet a few others along the way.
+She can be outspoken at times and I loved how she stood up to Murdoch, Al, x and the Fae.
+We get a chance to see characters from earlier tales and meet a few others along the way.
 Delacroix shared Murdoch’s backstory from his ancestry, battles and of how he became beholden to the Fae Queen.
-Sometimes he was a little pig-headed, but his treatment of Isabella, and his ability to listen to advice made him a worthy knight.
+Sometimes he was a little pig-headed, but his treatment of Isabella and his ability to listen to advice made him a worthy knight.
 I love when an author allows me to connect with the characters and feel their emotions.